numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

         ...
     }

-Necessary changes within the Numpy codebase itself
+Necessary changes within the NumPy codebase itself
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This will require two changes within the Numpy codebase:
+This will require two changes within the NumPy codebase:

 1. A function to inspect available inputs, look for the
    ``__array_function__`` attribute on those inputs, and call those